Basic Dimensional Report

 There are two types of measurement equipment used –

-Utilising state of the art CMM Inspection Software, we can accurately measure any type of components, down to 1µ.
+Measuring components accurately with state of the art CMM Inspection Software means we are capable of accurately measuring down to 1µ.

-CAD Models can be uploaded onto the system and parts aligned to the respective CAD models.
-This allows us to give accurate geometry results of any component to the nominal CAD models.
+Being able to upload CAD Models onto the system, enables the parts to be aligned to the respective CAD models – allowing for accurate geometry results of any component to the nominal CAD models.

 With a large selection of contact probes and extensions at our disposal, LVS QMS has access to an enormous range of configurations that can allow dimensional inspection of even highly complex components.

-Add to that our current selection of manual inspection equipment and LVS QMS has the complete set up for all of your Contact measurement/metrology needs.
+Combining this with our current selection of manual inspection equipment and us here at LVS GMS have the complete set up for all of your metrology and contact measurement needs.

 • Visual Aspects (surface marking, pitting, scratches, flash etc.)